georgeklaus/se-assignment-5-georgeklaus/README.md

    Extensions: Enhance VS Code by adding new functionalities, language support, themes, and more.

 Finding, Installing, and Managing Extensions:
-1. Open Extensions View:
+1. Opened Extensions View:

-   Click on the Extensions icon in the Activity Bar or press Ctrl + Shift + X.
+   Clicked on the Extensions icon in the Activity Bar by pressing Ctrl + Shift + X.

 2. Search for Extensions:

-   Use the search bar to find specific extensions (e.g., "Python", "Prettier").
+   Used the search bar to find specific extensions (e.g., "Python", "Prettier").

 3. Install Extensions:

-   Click the "Install" button next to the desired extension.
+   Clicked the "Install" button next to the desired extension.
    Extensions can be enabled, disabled, or uninstalled from the Extensions view.

 *Examples of Essential Extensions for Web Development:*